 - Bilt is only for rent payments, so other categories of payments would still require Plastiq or another bill pay service.

-- To avoid paying fees with Bilt, your landlord must join the Bilt Rewards Alliance, and you must pay through the app.
+- To avoid paying transaction fees with Bilt, your landlord must join the Bilt Rewards Alliance, and you must pay through the app.

 - Can you meet the minimum spending requirement on your new credit card without Plastiq?
 If so, paying your rent via Bilt saves money.